The Delegation Deception (Part IV)

 (vision)

-But at the end of the day, you need them all:
+But at the end of the day, your business needs them all:

 If any one of the four types of decisions is missing, or even left to chance, the whole thing falls apart.
 And every time that happens, you have to jump in to pick up the pieces.

-This is why it’s so critical that your team be designed in such a way as to take these decisions off your plate.
+This is why it’s so critical that your business is structured in a way that lets your team take these decisions off your plate.

 Because if they’re not, then you can never be free.

-As Julie Parker told me (after she realigned her team with these decisions in mind):
+As Julie Parker told me (after she realigned her business with these decisions in mind):

 “The biggest shift required was … to restructure things in such a way whereby the need for me to have to make decisions was lessened greatly.”